Planning Your Journey

 Free airport pick up services will be available from Leeds/Bradford Airport and Manchester Airport on certain dates during the year.

-For students arriving in September 2017, the dates of our service will be Tuesday 12 September to Sunday 17 September 2017.
-The deadline for making a booking if you will be starting your course in September, is 1 September 2017.
+For students coming on other courses starting January 2018, the dates of our service will be Wednesday 17 January to Sunday 21 January 2018.
+The deadline for making a booking if you will be starting your course in September, is 12 January 2018.

 Please fill out the booking form to book this service.